Should You Exfoliate Your Neck? A Dermatologist Weighs In

 When applying my serums and moisturizer, I always bring the product down to my neck — because this area deserves some moisture, too!
-(Side note: I like to use the Kiehl’s Super Multi-Corrective Anti-Aging Cream because it’s formulated for both the face and neck.).
-Despite giving my neck hydration, I’ve been experiencing some texture issues on it lately as well.
-It’s felt rough and slightly bumpy.
+Despite giving my neck hydration, I’ve been experiencing some texture issues lately as well — it’s been feeling rough and slightly bumpy.
 When the skin on my face gets like that, I know I’m past due for an exfoliation treatment.
 I figured that it couldn’t hurt to use a product with a chemical exfoliant on my neck in the same way, but to make sure, I consulted with Dr. Tsippora Shainhouse, a Beverly Hills-based board-certified dermatologist.

 What to Know About the Skin on Your Neck

 “Neck skin is similar to face skin, in that it has oil glands that produce sebum (making it prone to the occasional pimple), but it is thinner and potentially more sensitive,” says Dr. Shainhouse.
 “Neck skin can also be more prone to scarring and post-inflammatory hyperpigmentation, so it needs to be treated a little less aggressively when applying product.”